FabianSellmann/ts-type-rerun-repro/README.md

 The same typecheck seems to be invoked twice here.

 Runing this again, will print out the same.
-However this time, it will not run any type checking but use the information tsbuildinfo files it seems.
+However this time, it will not run any type checking but use the information from the tsbuildinfo files it seems.

+Furthermore tsc does not always report this as `2 errors`, depending on how the error has been cached.
+Follow the next steps:

-Now fix the type error in `b.ts` and run `yarn typecheck` again.
+Fix the type error in `b.ts` and run `yarn typecheck` again.

 No error.
 All declaration files are emitted in `typecheck_cache` directory.